As an Amazon Associate I earn from qualifying purchases.

 - NIB (new in box) toys, especially discontinued items

 - Toys from fan favorites or cult-classics (Star Wars, Star Trek, etc.)

 - Toys/Activities that can be sorted and parted out (such as Legos or K’nex)

-One of my main issues with selling games and puzzles is that you either need to sell them complete, or part them out at replacements.
+One of my main issues with selling games and puzzles is that you either need to sell them complete or part them out as replacements.
 For this reason, I typically only pick up items that are extremely unusual (and therefore worth going through) or still sealed.

-While there are several brands that consistently sell well, demand and price are typically on a model to model basis rather than just brand.
+While there are several brands that consistently sell well, demand and price are typically on a model-to-model basis rather than just a brand.
 Your best bet is to look up the camera in question by model number as well as each lens or accessory with it.

 If you’re looking for long-term profits, you’ll find that collectibles are among the best things to sell on eBay.
 This term can include almost any niche that interests you.
 Most people find that they are drawn to a single category or two when selling on eBay.

 When it comes to collectibles, some of the best things to sell on eBay to make money include: